Warm Weather Annuals-Snapdragons

-What Are They and How Can I Use The Long Spike of Puffy Petals?
+How To Plant The Long Spikes of Puffy Petals?

-A long spike of puffy petals, many colors, and flowering in spring or early summer and again in autumn.
+The cooler days of summer are perfect for snapdragons.
+Made of long spikes of puffy petals, the snapdragon sports many colors, and flowers in spring or early summer and again in autumn.
 That’s useful!
 These are used as cool-season annuals.
-They are actually short-lived perennial and in zones 8-11, they might bloom again, for you next year.
+The flowers are actually short-lived perennials and in zones 8-11, they might bloom again, for you next year.
 Its botanical name is Antirrhinum majis which refers to looking like a nose or a snout!

 There are certainly entertaining uses for this in your house and garden and maybe the medicine cabinet too.!